Raymond202212/T1.Capstone-Scient-Analysis-through-Machine-Learning-/README.md

 # T1.Capstone-Scient-Analysis-through-Machine-Learning-
 The final goal of Scient aims to build an interface that permits users to visualize the spectrogram derived from piston core sediment sample cubes.
 Yet its organic components decompose quickly, requiring timely component analysis which is potentially achievable by ML.

-Member	Project Task
+This project is collaborated with <a href = 'https://www.scient.ca/'>https://www.scient.ca/</a> to establish an ML based model to analyze & predict the signal of each mineral component.

+## Members Contributions

-Raymond Liu
+### Raymond Liu
-	Project flows, Reports, and Presentations:
+<b>Project flows, Reports, and Presentations:</b>
 •	Proposal (Aim and scope, final revision);
 •	GitHub code interpretation;
 •	Weekly status presentation PPT (Customer Architype, Customer Interview, Current Progress & Tracking, User Validation Plan)